 '''

-/etc/rc.d/init.d/asperahttpd restart
+svcadm restart asperahttpd

 '''

 Product Limitations

 Describes any limitations that currently exist for Aspera transfer server and client products.

 - Path Limit: The maximum number of characters that can be included in any pathname is 512 on Windows and 4096 on Unix-based platforms. - Illegal Characters: Avoid the following characters in filenames: / \ " : ' ? > < & |. - Environment Variables: The total size for environment variables depends on your operating system and transfer session.
 Aspera recommends that each environment variable value should not exceed 4096 characters.